 If you are a member of a local group or society, you might be interested in visiting us for a group session.
 We can offer an introduction to the ARK, where you will be treated to a behind the scenes look at how a local authority archive works and explore some of the highlights of the collections.
 Alternatively, you might like to find out more about your own locality with one of our illustrated local history talks.
 We can also accommodate school class visits to the ARK, with interactive sessions which bring history alive for pupils based on the demands of the national curriculum.

 Our ever popular Family History Help Desks take place once a month in each of Knowsley’s libraries and are a must for the budding genealogist and the more seasoned campaigner alike.
 Sessions are run on a drop in basis – no appointment necessary.
-Dates and times are available here: Family History Help-Desk dates 2019
+Contact the ARK Team for more information.

 The ARK is open during Kirkby Library opening hours and you can drop in to view the collections without appointment on Monday, Tuesday, Thursday and Friday 10:00am-1:00pm.
 Please get in touch to make an appointment to visit at other times.
 Visits to the ARK on Wednesdays, 9:00am – 5:00pm and Thursday afternoons, 1:00pm-5:00pm are strictly by appointment only.